Neuro-Symbolic Strong-AI Robots with Closed Knowledge Assumption: Learning and Deductions: Belnap's 4-valued Logic for AGI Robots

 In contrast, brains act proactively and are partially driven by endogenous curiosity, that is, an internal, epistemic, consistency, and knowledge-gain-oriented drive.
 We learn from our actively gathered sensorimotor experiences and form conceptual, loosely hierarchically structured, compositional generative predictive models.

-The basic language for representation of all kinds of robot's senses contents we assume to be just a syntax of a \emph{natural language} strings (lists) $\N\L_{list}$, used also for the conceptual structures $C$-structures, as presented in next 4-levels robot's internal knowledge structure diagram (\ref{diag:FregRobKnowledge}).
+The robot's internal neuro-symbolic knowledge structure \cite{Majk23r,Majk24a} is divided into four levels, in ordering: natural language $\N\L_{list}$ (parsed into conceptual structures with PRP concepts, i.e., conceptual C-structures\footnote{Following the development of advanced neural network techniques, especially the Seq2Seq model, and the availability of powerful computational resources, neural semantic parsing started emerging.
+Deep semantic parsing attempts to parse natural language utterances, typically by converting them to a formal meaning representation language which in our case are the expressions of the algebra of PRP concepts so defining the intensional (partial) mapping $I:\L \rightarrow D_I$ (represented completely by Frege/Russel semantics diagram of Corollary 3 in \cite{Majk25} as well.
+Good candidate for conceptual C-structures are AMR (Abstract Meaning Representation, and its improved models, with AMR graphs which are rooted, labeled, directed, acyclic graphs (DAGs), comprising whole sentences, by mapping their nodes and leaves into PRP intensional concepts and particulars of $IFOL_B$.} and formal IFOL logic with the set of formulae $\L$), intensional conceptual PRP system and neuro system, as represented in the figure in Appendix (Section 7).

 That means, for example, that we can use neural networks for robot's transformation of the spoken phrases or visual contents presented to robots into written language phrases.
 For example, we can use the end-to-end learning paradigm and design neural network architectures for the tasks of image-sentence matching, image captioning tasks and image region-annotation as indicating by the PhD thesis of Andrej Karpathy in 2016 \cite{Karp16} with novel techniques and algorithms in the neural networks modeling paradigm which offers superior results and multiple appealing practical properties by introducing the dense captioning task, which requires the computer to both detect and describe all salient regions of an image.

-Consequently, the robot's internal neuro-symbolic knowledge structure is divided into four levels, in ordering: natural language $\N\L_{list}$ (parsed into conceptual structures with PRP concepts, i.e., C-structures and formal IFOL logic with the set of formulae $\L$)\footnote{Following the development of advanced neural network techniques, especially the Seq2Seq model, and the availability of powerful computational resources, neural semantic parsing started emerging.
-Deep semantic parsing attempts to parse natural language utterances, typically by converting them to a formal meaning representation language which in our case are the expressions of the algebra of PRP concepts so defining the intensional (partial) mapping $I:\L \rightarrow D_I$ (represented completely by Frege/Russel semantics diagram of Corollary 3 in \cite{Majk25} as well.
-Good candidate for C-structures are AMR (Abstract Meaning Representation, and its improved models, with AMR graphs which are rooted, labeled, directed, acyclic graphs (DAGs), comprising whole sentences, by mapping their nodes and leaves into PRP intensional concepts and particulars of $IFOL_B$.}, intensional conceptual PRP system and neuro system, as represented by the following diagram (only two continuous arrows of intensional mapping $I:\L \rightarrow D_I$ represent the total mappings, while other (dots) are partial mappings)